sjchin88/SociusApp-frontend/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This is the backend for a social media application project built mainly based on MERN (Mongo DB, Express, React, Node.js).
+This is the front end for a social media application project built in javascript

 The project structure followed the following course in Udemy: https://www.udemy.com/course/node-with-react-build-deploy-a-fullstack-web-application/ with some ongoing improvement feature of my own.